Who is this article for?

 - (Optional) Select Modify columns to select which columns appear in the results.

 - From the list of search results, click View details to show all details for a file event.
-See the Forensic Search reference guide for more details about specific event attributes.
+See the File event metadata reference for more details about specific event attributes.

 - (Optional) Click Exact Match or Most Recent Version to download the file contents.